Of Ants and Giants

 The most challenging part of my visit was the need to stay on the trail.
 Between 1964 and 1973, the United States dumped four billion pounds of cluster bombs on Laos in a “secret war” against Pathet Lao and North Vietnamese communists, the largest portion of the bombings being conducted in this area of Laos.
 A huge percentage of the bomblets failed to explode and they still lie buried under a shallow layer of topsoil, waiting to be inadvertently triggered.
 Fortunately, unexploded ordnance (UXO) has been removed from Site 1 and visitors are safe, as long as they stay between white stones that mark cleared areas.
 I desperately wanted to take a closer look at caves in the hillsides and red bomb craters that still pock the gently rolling hills after all these years, but I dared not.

-Thousands of the jars have been discovered at more than 90 sites around Phonsavan.
+Thousands of the vessels have been discovered at more than 90 sites in the Plain of Jars.
 Whether they held trading foods, water, or human remains may never be known for sure but the mystery of their creation and use provides rich fodder for the imagination.
 On my final day in Phonsavan I met a local teacher who told me of a Lao legend about a race of giants who inhabited the area at one time.
 It seems I am not the only one with an overactive imagination.